-The Huntington Center offers graduate course work in business administration and in education.
-Undergraduate course work is offered in social work, and in the ABLE program for adults.
+The Center offers graduate course work in the ABLE program for adults, business administration, social work, and education.
 Advisors and counselors are readily available to speed the admissions and registration process and to offer guidance in all academic programs.

 Student Life at Adelphi